Sandbox: Annoying Video Game Helper

 - Tutorial Pig qualifies in Donkey Kong Country Returns.
 Die eight or ten times in one level, and he will appear at the beginning of the level and at every checkpoint jingling and waving his little flag trying to get you to use the Super Guide option.
 The only way to make him go away is by beating that level... and then, if you go back to the level to get items and die a bunch again, he comes back.

 - Spyro: A Hero's Tail has Trina the fairy, who pops up whenever Spyro comes across something he hasn't before.
 She doesn't speak, but her text bubble takes up almost half the screen, often obscuring the very thing she's trying to explain about, and continues to stay on the screen unless you move away from that new thing.
-And then, of course, if you go back to it she pops up again with her infernal text bubble still in place.
+Then if you go back to it she pops up again with her infernal text bubble still in place.

 - Alia from Mega Man X 5 as Mission Control would suddenly start talking about something, and you would immediately have to stop and listen.
 Even if you were in the middle of a jump over a Bottomless Pit or spikes.